Name a New Species

 $6,000

-GYPTIS new species from SOUTHERN CALIFORNIA
+GYPTIS new species of deep-sea worm from Southern California

 This new species of annelid worm was discovered in deep waters off Santa Catalina Island near Los Angeles, during research expeditions in 2023-2024 to understand the current impacts of historic dumping of DDT and industrial wastes off southern California.
 It is a member of Hesionidae, a diverse group with examples known from hydrothermal vents, methane seeps, whale falls, and other ecosystems.